parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_1.md

 ---

-Next, we can add two other methods, which illustrate how we can set or read values from the storage.
+Next, we can add two other methods, which illustrate how we can set and get values from the storage by using the SDK provided functions in crate [pchain_sdk::storage](/smart_contract_sdk/advance/contract_storage/#accessing-storage).

 ```rust
 #[call]